President of Zimbabwe: Latest election

-Mnangagwa ran for re-election in 2018 as the ZANU–PF candidate.
-Morgan Tsvangirai, the leader of the main opposition party MDC-T, had died earlier in the year and been replaced by Nelson Chamisa.
-Chamisa ran as the MDC Alliance candidate against Mnangagwa.
-Mnangagwa was re-elected without the need for a runoff, winning 50.8% of the vote to Chamisa's 44.3%.
+Emmerson Mnangagwa ran for election in 2023 as the ZANU–PF candidate.
+Morgan Tsvangirai, the leader of the main opposition party MDC-T, died in 2018 and was replaced by Nelson Chamisa.
+Chamisa ran as the MDC Alliance candidate against Emmerson Mnangagwa.
+Emmerson Mnangagwa was re-elected without the need for a runoff, winning 50.8% of the vote to Chamisa's 44.3%.
 The election result was disputed by the MDC Alliance.